microsoft/copilot-camp/docs/pages/extend-message-ext/03-enhance-nw-plugin.md

 ## Exercise 1 - Extend the Message Extension / plugin User Interface

-1. Open **manifest.json** and add the following json immediately after the `discountSearch` command.
+1. In your working directory called **Northwind** from previous lab , open **manifest.json** in the  **appPackage** folder and add the following json immediately after the `discountSearch` command followed by a `,`.
 Here you're adding to the `commands` array which defines the list of commands supported by the ME / plugin.

 ```json
 {